Three local boxers set to fight

 “Iron sharpens iron,” Hesseltine said.

-Hesseltine, who plans on fighting in the middle weight division, isn’t necessarily nervous about fighting, considering he doesn’t have an opponent yet.
-But that’s his only concern.
-He’s ready to fight.
+Hesseltine, who plans on fighting in the middle weight division, has already fought before and isn’t necessarily nervous about fighting.
+But he doesn’t have an opponent yet, and that’s his only concern right now.
+However, he is ready to fight.

 “That’s a little stressful, so hopefully it will all work out,” he said.
 “But we’re feeling good.
 It’s been a long journey.
 It’s been fun and we’ve been grinding pretty hard.”